retiukhina/Exercises_CPP_Lippman_book/Basics/Functions/README.md

 Objects that exist only while a block is executing are known as `automatic objects`.
 After execution exits a block, the values of the automatic objects created in that block are undefined.

 `local static object` is a local variable declared with the static keyword and whose lifetime continues across calls to the function.

+`Best practice` The header that declares a function should be included in the source file that defines that function.

+# Using References to Avoid Copies

+It can be inefficient to copy objects of large class types or large containers.
+Moreover, some class types (including the IO types) cannot be copied.
+Functions must use reference parameters to operate on objects of a type that cannot be copied.

+`Best practice` Reference parameters that are not changed inside a function should be references to const.